Gabriele250901/React-Ex/README.md

 Exercise21
 Implement an UncontrolledLogin component that implements all the operations of the Login component, but does so using uncontrolled components.

+Exercise22
+Modify the UncontrolledLogin component so that the username input is automatically focused when the component renders the first time.